Turbulent gas-rich disks at high redshift: bars & bulges in a radial shear flow: Discussion: broader implications

 \subsection{Implications for feeding nuclear activity}

 A remarkable aspect of high-redshift, turbulent ALMA disks is that some of them host powerful quasars \citep{farina22,walter22,tsukui21,tsukui23}.
-Our work has identified interesting themes that can provide new avenues on the broader question of how supermassive black holes interact with their environment.
+Our work has identified interesting themes that provide new avenues on the broader question of how supermassive black holes interact with their environment.
 The radial shear flow and its subsequent collapse to a central bulge (high $f_{\rm gas}$) is a new phenomenon that should be investigated at higher spatial resolution using magnetodydrodynamics \citep[e.g.][]{abram13}.
+Stellar and associated gas bars have long been associated with nuclear activity \citep[q.v.][]{shlos89,shlos90}.
+Indeed, these authors even suggest that, when $f_{\rm gas} \gtrsim 20$\% over the inner disk, a gas bar can form at a different orientation to the main bar, and this can increase the flow of gas onto the nucleus.

 Classically, quasar power is considered in the context of the Bondi-Hoyle accretion rate \citep{edgar04} given by

 where $(\rho_\infty, c_\infty, v_\infty)$ are the density, sound and wind speed of the upwind flow far from the source, $M_\bullet$ is the accretor mass, and ${\cal M}$ is the sonic Mach number as before.
 (We have ignored additional factors, e.g. ratio of specific heats, that are of order unity - see \citet{ruff94}.)
 Numerous studies find that the Bondi-Hoyle formula substantially overestimates the accretion rate.
 But these estimates drop rapidly when one considers gas angular momentum and vorticity, instabilities and magnetic fields, and more realistic environments like turbulent media.
 Such considerations reveal that there are different regimes, e.g. a circumnuclear disk or torus that forms beyond the Schwarzschild radius, which modifies the ongoing accretion both through its geometry and subsequent feedback \citep[e.g.][]{abram81}.